 Treatment:

-Luxating patella, or a dislocation of the kneecap, is a common orthopedic issue in small dog breeds like Pomeranians.
+Luxating patella, or a kneecap dislocation, is a common orthopedic issue in small dog breeds like Pomeranians.
 This condition occurs when the kneecap slips out of place, causing discomfort, limping, or an abnormal gait.
 Luxating patella can range in severity from mild cases that cause occasional discomfort to severe cases that may require surgery.

 Symptoms: